Spin superfluidity and magnon BEC: Coherent precession as magnon superfluid

 where $\gamma$ is the gyromagnetic ratio, which relates magnetic moment and spin.
 This analogy suggests that in the coherent spin precession the role of the particle number ${\cal N}$ is played by the projection of the total spin on the direction of magnetic field ${\cal S}_z$.
 The corresponding symmetry group $U(1)$ in magnetic systems is the group of the $O(2)$ rotations about the direction of magnetic field.
 This quantity ${\cal S}_z$ is conserved in the absence of the spin-orbit interactions.

 The spin-orbit interactions transform the spin angular momentum of the magnetic subsystem to the orbital angular momentum, which causes the losses of spin ${\cal S}_z$ during the precession.
-In our system of superfluid 3He, the spin-orbit coupling is relatively rather small, and thus ${\cal S}_z$ is quasi-conserved.
+In superfluid $^3$He, the spin-orbit coupling is relatively rather small, and thus ${\cal S}_z$ is quasi-conserved.
 Because of the losses of spin the precession will finally decay, but during its long life time the precession remains coherent, Fig. \ref{amplitude}.
-This is similar to the non-conservation of the number of atoms in the laser traps, where the number of atoms decreases with time but this does not destroy the coherence of the atomic BEC.
+This is similar to the non-conservation of the number of atoms in the laser traps: though the number of atoms decreases with time due to evaporation, this does not destroy the coherence of the remaining atomic BEC.